Group Ring Valued Hilbert Modular Forms: Analytic Hilbert modular forms for

-\begin{remark} One advantage of studying the complex-analytic space $X_{\mf{n}}$, as opposed to the Shimura variety $Sh_{G,K}$ discussed in \S\ref{subsec:shimura-var} below, is that Hilbert modular forms of \emph{non-parallel} weight are naturally sections of certain holomorphic line bundles on $X_{\mf{n}}$, while only those HMFs of parallel weight are sections of holomorphic line bundles on $Sh_{G,K}$.
+\begin{remark}As we have mentioned, $X_{\mf{n}}$ is naturally a complex-analytic space, and holomorphic Hilbert modular forms are (certain) holomorphic functions on $X_{\mf{n}}$.
+One advantage of studying the complex-analytic space $X_{\mf{n}}$, as opposed to the Shimura variety $Sh_{G,K}$ discussed in \S\ref{subsec:shimura-var} below, is that Hilbert modular forms of \emph{non-parallel} weight are naturally sections of certain holomorphic line bundles on $X_{\mf{n}}$, while only those HMFs of parallel weight are sections of holomorphic line bundles on $Sh_{G,K}$.
 We will not consider non-parallel weights in this paper. \end{remark}